Toward a Sustainable Future for Great Lakes Cities

 But there’s a better way– smart city design fosters both a higher quality of life and lower impact on the planet, allowing us to blend human and nature at the water’s edge.
-At the beginning of August, water experts from around the country converged at the University of Wisconsin– Milwaukee (UWM) School of Freshwater Studies to begin establishing these linkages at a workshop entitled, “Reimagining Water: Linking Sustainable Urban Water Systems in the Great Lakes Region.”
+At the beginning of August, water experts from around the country converged at the University of Wisconsin– Milwaukee (UWM) School of Freshwater Sciences to begin establishing these linkages at a workshop entitled, “Reimagining Water: Linking Sustainable Urban Water Systems in the Great Lakes Region.”

-With support from the Fund for Lake Michigan, organizers Professor James Wasley of the UWM School of Architecture and Urban Planning and Dr. Carol Miller of the Wayne State University Healthy and Urban Waters program designed the workshop “to create a shared vision and agenda for collaborative research and actions to sustain the life and livelihoods of Great Lakes waterfront cities and waters.”
+With support from the Fund for Lake Michigan, organizers Professor James Wasley of the UWM School of Architecture and Urban Planning and Professor Carol Miller of the Wayne State University Healthy and Urban Waters program designed the workshop “to create a shared vision and agenda for collaborative research and actions to sustain the life and livelihoods of Great Lakes waterfront cities and waters.”

 The event was a successful showcase of truly interdisciplinary collaboration, bringing scientists, architects, and engineers together with businesses, nonprofits, and government officials.